kapetan-io/querator/docs/features/ENG-48-mongodb-backend/tech-spec.md

 Add a MongoDB storage backend to querator at parity with the PostgreSQL backend: `MongoQueues` (queue metadata) and `MongoPartitionStore`/`MongoPartition` (item storage).
 Auth stores (`Namespaces`, `Users`, `APIKeys`, `Roles`, `RoleBindings`) are **out of scope** — they remain on memory/badger, exactly as the Postgres backend leaves them.
 The backend must pass the existing functional suite unchanged with a new `MongoDB` backend-table entry, wire `mongo` into the daemon config, and ship operator docs.

 The defining design decision is that this backend is **non-transactional and standalone-compatible**: it uses no multi-document transactions, requires no replica set, and upholds querator's correctness contracts through single-document atomic operations, insert-before-delete ordering, and the single-writer-per-partition guarantee (ADR-0003/0009).
-This is captured in **ADR-0026**.

 Scope is **Phase 1 only**.
 Auth-store parity is a separate future ticket.